New Year’s Day baby born in middle of I-26

 The baby’s mother, Tiffani Von Glahn, says, “He was going about 90-95 and a police officer came up behind us to pull us over.
 And he was like, ‘Do you want me to stop?’
 And I was like, ‘No don’t you stop’, because I felt her coming.”

-Baby Anastasia’s parents were worried about not making it to the hospital in time because there was a change of complications with the delivery.
+Baby Anastasia’s parents were worried about not making it to the hospital in time because there was a chance of complications with the delivery.

 Von Glahn says, “I was told she was a high risk pregnancy and the way she was sitting at the time, she would’ve gotten stuck and I would’ve had to have a C-section.
 So I was thinking there was no way I could have her naturally.”